Representations of dynamical systems on Banach spaces not containing $l_1$: Topological background: fragmentability and Baire 1 functions

-\begin{defn} We say that a family of functions $F=\{f: (X,\tau) \to (Y,\mu) \}$ is {\it sub-fragmented} if every sequence in $F$ has a subsequence which is a fragmented family on $X$. \end{defn}
+\begin{defn} We say that a family of functions $F=\{f: (X,\tau) \to (Y,\mu) \}$ is {\it eventually fragmented} if every sequence in $F$ has a subsequence which is a fragmented family on $X$. \end{defn}

 \begin{example} Let $V$ be a Banach space.
-Then we can treat $B_V$ as a family of functions on the weak${}^*$ compact space $B_{V^*}$. \ben \item $B_V$ is a fragmented family of functions on $B_{V^*}$ if and only if $V$ is Asplund.
-This fact easily follows from the following well known characterization of Asplund spaces: $V$ is Asplund iff $B_{V^*}$ is (weak${}^*$,norm)-fragmented (Remark \ref{r:fr}.4). \item $B_V$ is a sub-fragmented family of functions on $B_{V^*}$ if and only if $V$ is a Rosenthal Banach space (see Proposition \ref{p:crit}). \een \end{example}
+Then we can treat the unit ball $B_V$ of $V$ as a family of functions on the weak${}^*$ compact space $B_{V^*}$. \ben \item $B_V$ is a fragmented family of functions on $B_{V^*}$ if and only if $V$ is Asplund.
+This fact easily follows from the following well known characterization of Asplund spaces: $V$ is Asplund iff $B_{V^*}$ is (weak${}^*$,norm)-fragmented (Remark \ref{r:fr}.4). \item $B_V$ is an eventually fragmented family of functions on $B_{V^*}$ if and only if $V$ is a Rosenthal Banach space (see Proposition \ref{p:crit}). \een \end{example}